 I was curious what the effects of bypass brewing would have on an innately delicious coffee, like a high quality washed Ethiopian, versus a coffee that tasted fine but might not be anyone’s favorite – in this case, an Organic North Coast Peru.
 Would I be able to improve both?
 Did the high scoring coffee benefit from the long extraction of a traditional brew bed?
 Did the heavier coffee need aggressive extraction in order to present a complex cup?

-First things first: What is bypass brewing?
+What is bypass coffee brewing?

 Bypass technique involves adding water directly into the brew, literally bypassing the filter.
 Rather than running hot water through the grounds, water is added to the liquor itself, diluting it.
-This can prevent over extraction, limit brew time, and prevent brew bed overflow on automatic brewers.
+This can prevent over-extraction, limit brew time, and prevent brew bed overflow on automatic brewers.

 This technique is most commonly used when brewing large volumes of coffee on batch brewers.
 Putting all the necessary water to brew a huge batch through the grounds might extend brew times well beyond the desired window, raising extraction percentage and strength.
-If the brew bed is filled with coffee, there’s possibility of an overflow in the filter, too.
+If the brew bed is filled with coffee, there’s the possibility of an overflow in the filter, too.
 Limiting the amount of brew water pouring into and through the filter can help avoid or alleviate all of these issues, and the remaining water can be added directly to the brewed coffee.

 Bypass brewing lives in the shadows of our industry.
 Everyone knows about it, and most people have done it at least once or twice, but probably only as a last resort.
 There’s not much information on best practices or varied techniques, and it’s generally assumed that bypass just isn’t the best way to brew coffee.
 Why not?
-It’s a useful technique and can be entirely necessary in certain situations.
+It’s a useful technique and can be entirely necessary for certain situations.
 Why not explore and perfect it?